libgdx/libgdx.github.io/_pages/dev/-index.md

 <br/>

 # Contributing to libGDX
 Contributing to libGDX can come in a few different forms: you can [report issues](/dev/issues/), help out on our [Discord](/community/), pledge to the [Patreon page](/funding/), or [submit code and documentation back to the project](/dev/contributing/) on GitHub.

-If you want to contribute to the code base of libGDX, please review our [contributing guidelines](/dev/contributing/).
-After that, you need to get libGDX set up on your local machine.
-Instructions for that can be found [here](/dev/from_source/).
+Check out the [CONTRIBUTING.md](https://github.com/libgdx/libgdx/blob/master/.github/CONTRIBUTING.md) file on GitHub to find out more!